HannahMarsh/pi_t-privacy-evaluation/README.md

 ### Adversary's Task

-The adversary observes the network volume (number of onions each client and node are sending and receiving).
-Each round, the adversary updates the probability distribution of where the message-bearing onion is likely located.
-The adversary's goal is to determine the most probable client $\[C_2...C_N\]$ that received a message-bearing onion from $C_1$.
+The adversary observes the network volume (number of onions each client and node are sending and receiving), along with routing information (who each node are sending to/receiving from each round).
+<s> Each round, the adversary updates the
+probability distribution of where the message-bearing onion is likely located.
+The adversary's goal is to determine the most probable client $\[C_2...C_N\]$ that received a message-bearing onion from $C_1$. </s>

 ### _Bad_ and _Good_ Events